deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 In theory, there is no difference between theory and practice.
 In practice, there is -- Yogi bera That's why you've gotta learn by doing.

+Broken clock is also right twice a day

 ## End